urol-e5/protocols/2020-01-01-Instantaneous-Calcification-Protocol.md

     -  When chamber is full and is free of bubbles, plug the probe holes with parafilmed pipet tips (200uL for temperature probe hole and 20uL for oxygen probe hole).
     -  Record the Start Time for each chamber, as soon as it is plugged.
     - Once the start time is recorded, bring the chambers to the respiration setup and set them in their allocated positions.
-    - Once all chambers are plugged and placed in the respiration setup, set the light levels to ~500 PAR (using Ocean Revive lights this is 65% for both Ch 1 and Ch 2).
+    - Once all chambers are plugged and placed in the respiration setup, set the light levels to ~500 PAR (using AI lights this is ~40% for all AI lights).
     - Leave the chambers for 1 hr (this was done on 20200104).
     	-On 20200105 we tested 1.5 hours and the signals between 1 hour and 1.5 hours were compared.
 Since the 1.5 hours signal was much higher we will be running samples from here on out for 1.5 hours
     - Take temperature readings every 10 minutes.